Gaius-Augustus/GALBA/README.md

 #### GenomeThreader

-This tool is required, only, if you would like to run protein to genome alignments with GALBA using GenomeThreader.
+This tool is only required, if you would like to run protein to genome alignments with GALBA using GenomeThreader.
 Download GenomeThreader from <http://genomethreader.org/>.
 Unpack and install according to `gth/README`.

 GALBA will try to locate the GenomeThreader executable by using an environment variable `$GENOMETHREADER_PATH`.
 Alternatively, this can be supplied as command line argument (`--GENOMETHREADER_PATH=/your/path/to/gth/`).